IanSolorzanoC/portfolio/projects/itsm_project/README.md

 ---

-## Roadmap (mejoras futuras)
+## Roadmap (Future Improvements)

-- Persistencia con base de datos y auditoría de acciones.
-- Autenticación básica en el backend y control de acceso.
-- Creación y edición de tickets desde el dashboard.
+- Database persistence and action auditing.
+- Basic backend authentication and access control.
+- Ticket creation and editing from the dashboard.
-- Integración con herramientas reales de ITSM (Jira, ServiceNow, etc.).
+- Integration with real ITSM tools (Jira, ServiceNow, etc.).
-- Pruebas automatizadas (unitarias y end-to-end).
+- Automated testing (unit and end-to-end).

----

-## Notas finales
+## Final Notes
-- Los datos en JSON son simulados y pueden resetearse manualmente para nuevas pruebas.
-- La clasificación utiliza una heurística simple por palabras clave; puede ampliarse con reglas más complejas o ML.
-- El dashboard está pensado para demos locales; ajustar `API_BASE_URL` según el entorno de despliegue.
+- Data in JSON is simulated and can be manually reset for new testing.
+- Classification uses a simple keyword heuristic; can be extended with more complex rules or ML.
+- The board is intended for local demonstrations; adjust `API_BASE_URL` according to the deployment environment.